MohammadAminHasani/file-manager/README.md

-# File Manager
+# Python File Manager

-A simple file manager tool built with python that helps users organize and manage files efficiently
+A simple file manager tool built with Python that helps users organize and manage files efficiently.

 ## About

-This project is created with python and focuses on writing clean , readable , and efficient
+This project was created using Python and focuses on practicing file handling, working with directories, and building a useful command-line application.

+The goal of this project was to understand how programs can interact with the computer's file system and perform basic file management operations.

 ## Features

-_ view file and folders
+* View files and folders
-_ create new files and folders
+* Create new files and folders
-_ Rename files
+* Rename files
-_ Delete files
+* Delete files
-_ Organize and manage directories
+* Organize and manage directories

-## Technologies
+## Technologies Used

- Python
+* Python

- Git & Github
+## What I Learned

+While building this project, I practiced:

+* File handling
+* Working with directories
+* Using Python modules for system operations
+* Organizing code into a practical application

+## Future Improvements

+* Add a graphical user interface (GUI)
+* Add search functionality
+* Add file moving and copying features
+* Improve error handling

-## How To Run
+## Author
-1.Clone this repository
-2.Run
-bash
-python main.py

-Author = MohammadAmin
+MohammadAmin